bromdon/photosorter/README.md

 All arguments are optional and contain sensible defaults.

 <pre>usage: PhotoSorter
- -dfe <arg>           Java date format for event folders.
+      -dfe <arg>           Events will be created with a folder name complying to this Java date format.
+      -dfp <arg>           Photos will be renamed to a name complying to this Java date format.
       -h,--help            Print this message.
- -minhours <arg>      A new event is assumed when more than these hours
+      -minhours <arg>      A new event is assumed when more than these hours have passed.
-                      have passed.
+      -mv,--move           Moves files instead of copying them.
+      -n,--no-rename       If this is set files will not be rename when moving.
       -p,--path <arg>      Path to photos.
-If not specified the current working
-                      directory is used.
+If not specified the current working directory is used.
       -timezone <arg>      The timezone of the photos and events.
                            'Europe/Berlin' for instance.
 If not specified the system timezone is assumed.
       -w,--write-changes   Write changes.
 Otherwise no changes are written!
 </pre>

 <h2>Building with gradle:</h2>